Trump Slammed After Ditching Annual Dinner

 Beyond the dinner controversy, the Trump administration has taken several actions that have alarmed press freedom advocates.
 In recent months, the White House has barred Associated Press reporters from accessing pooled events and press conferences.
 This restriction followed the AP’s refusal to adopt Trump’s preferred terminology of “Gulf of America” instead of the internationally recognized “Gulf of Mexico.”

 The AP filed a lawsuit challenging these restrictions, and a federal judge ruled that the White House’s exclusion of the news agency violated the First Amendment.
-Despite this ruling, the administration has continued to limit AP’s access, prompting the wire service to accuse the White House of defying the court order.
+Despite this ruling, the administration continued to limit AP’s access, prompting the wire service to accuse the White House of defying the court order.

 In an apparent response to the court ruling, the White House announced changes to the press pool structure this week.
 The new guidelines eliminate the dedicated position for wire services like the AP, Reuters, and Bloomberg, instead forcing these organizations to compete for two general print media slots alongside numerous other outlets.
 This change significantly reduces their regular access to the president.